RaviTambade/TFLSoftwareTesting/notes/sdlc.md

 # SDLC
 <img src="/images/SDLC.webp"/>

-oftware Development Life Cycle (SDLC) is a framework that defines the steps involved in the development of software at each phase.
+Software Development Life Cycle (SDLC) is a framework that defines the steps involved in the development of software at each phase.
 It covers the detailed plan for building, deploying and maintaining the software.

 SDLC defines the complete cycle of development i.e. all the tasks involved in planning, creating, testing, and deploying a Software Product.